 WordPress’ community of e-commerce plugins and themesA WordPress theme is a set of files that determine the design and layout of a website.
 It controls everything ...
 More makes it the perfect base for your online store, as long as you follow security best practices.

 Fortunately, many of the features that make WordPress so prevalent among bloggers and business owners also apply to the world of online shopping.
 By taking advantage of this platform’s built-in functionality and installing a few additional tools, you can create a show-stopping store in no time.

-In this post, we’ll discuss the concerns users have about choosing WordPress as their e-commerce CMS.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More, we’ll discuss the concerns users have about choosing WordPress as their e-commerce CMS.
 Then, we’ll share four benefits that make the CMS the perfect foundation for your online shop.
 Let’s get started!